rdf-connect/example-pipelines/README.md

 The repository is structured to provide examples in different languages, each in its own directory.

+## Node.js
+- [node/hello-world](node/hello-world): A simple pipeline example logging "Hello, World!" using a log processor in Node.js.

 ## Python
 - [python/hello-world](python/hello-world): A simple pipeline example logging "Hello, World!" using a log processor in Python.